 The following article has been published with permission from the author.
 The views expressed by the author do not necessarily reflect the views of eziFunerals and members.

-eziFunerals is Australia's #1 Funeral Service · Get Free & No Obligation Funeral Quotes · Top-Rated Independent Funeral Homes .
-Privacy guaranteed.
+eziFunerals is Australia's #1 Online Funeral Planner · Get Free & No Obligation Funeral Quotes · Top-Rated Independent Funeral Homes - Privacy guaranteed.
 Transparent.
-Types: Burials, Funerals, Cremations.
+Types: Cremation, Burials & Funerals.
 No Hidden Fees.
-No Commissions.
+Give it a try today!

 In an age where almost everything is regulated, it would appear at odds that the Victorian funeral industry is almost devoid of any significant regulation, licensing or training.